2022–23 Philippines Football League

-The 2022–23 Philippines Football League, also known as The Philippines Football League brought to you by Qatar Airways for sponsorship reasons, is the fifth season of Philippines Football League (PFL), the professional football league of the Philippines.
+The 2022–23 Philippines Football League was the fifth season of Philippines Football League (PFL), the professional football league of the Philippines.
 This is the second season of the PFL under the sponsorship of Qatar Airways.
-The season started on August 7, 2022, and will conclude in May 2023, marking the first time during the Philippines Football League era that a season takes place over two years rather than just one.
-The league is contested by seven teams, the most since the 2019 season, which played each other four times during the season.
-Each team will play 24 matches in total, the most since the 2019 season.
+The season began on August 7, 2022, and concluded on June 11, 2023, marking the first time during the Philippines Football League era that a season takes place in an inter-year format.
+The league was initially contested by seven teams (later reduced to five), and played each other four times during the season.

 The 2021 Philippines Football League season was planned to commence in late 2021 but was cancelled due to the COVID-19 pandemic, and was eventually replaced by the league cup tournament, the 2021 Copa Paulino Alcantara.
 Marking a change in the format of the previous seasons, the 2022 Copa Paulino Alcantara was held before the league season, with United City emerging as first-time winners of the competition.
 The success of the Copa, as well as the easing of COVID-19 restrictions and the return of fans, prompted the league season to resume in August.

 The 2022 season saw the first time since 2019 that teams will play home and away.
 Several changes were witnessed in the league's system, such as the format changing from an intra-year to an inter-year format, with seasons spanning two years rather than one.
 After changing the foreigner restrictions in the Copa Paulino Alcantara, the league also increased its foreigner count from 3+1 to 5+1, adhering to the new AFC regulations.
 While all matches were held at the PFF National Training Center for the 2020 season, matches are played in the home stadiums of the PFL clubs for the 2022 season, with plans to allow fans back after the success of the 2022 Copa Paulino Alcantara.
 Dynamic Herb Cebu is the only new team competing for this season.

+Kaya–Iloilo secured their first league title on May 24, 2023 with one match to spare.

+Sponsored by Qatar Airways, the competition is officially known as The 2022–23 Philippines Football League brought to you by Qatar Airways.